-- Examine topics in ethics, project planning and management, evaluation, migration, education and health-related issues in the field of development
+- Explore and understand ethics, project planning and management, evaluation, migration, education and health-related issues in the field of development

-- Requires completion of two required and three elective courses
+- Requires completion of two required courses and three electives

-- Option to take prerequisite course before applying and being accepted into the certificate program (see Admissions and Registration section)
+- Option to take any one of the required or elective courses before applying and being accepted into the certificate program (see Admissions and Registration)

 Open all | Close all

-If you want to add international development knowledge and intercultural expertise to your skill set in order to contribute more effectively to development projects, the UBC Certificate in International Development offers many advantages:
+Add international development knowledge and intercultural expertise to your skill set to contribute more effectively to development projects.
+The UBC Certificate in International Development offers:

 - an integrated program developed in consultation with educators and professionals from international development and intercultural fields

 - experiential learning methods incorporating varied activities to accommodate different learning styles

-- a balance of theory and practice to support cognitive, interpersonal and practical skills development
+- a balance of theory and practice to develop practical and interpersonal skills

 - program electives that provide an opportunity for specialization